5 Best Knowledge Management Software Solutions in 2026

 Confluence offers a tiered pricing model designed to accommodate teams of all sizes.
 For growing teams, the paid plans are based on a per-user, per-month subscription.
 As the number of users increases, the cost per user decreases, allowing the platform to scale affordably with an organization.

-- Free: For up to 10 users, and provides a limited set of core features
+- Free: For up to 10 users, it provides a limited set of core features

 - Premium: Starting at $9.73 per user/month; includes advanced features like unlimited storage, advanced admin controls and analytics, and a higher level of support